 Amarillo's downtown historic district is full of antique shops, Wild-West stores and arts galleries.
 Follow a stroll around the area with a cold beverage with the cowboys in the Golden Light Roadhouse!

-Then it’s over the border to New Mexico, known as The Land of Enchantment.
+Then it’s over the border to New Mexico, referred to as The Land of Enchantment.
 Santa Fe is the capital city of the state and the oldest in the USA.
 Delve into the art galleries, visit museums and enjoy the colourful markets in this historic city.
 In the evening head to The Plaza for live music, great bars and people watching.

 Just 60 miles west of Albuquerque lies Sky City Cultural Centre which serves as the gateway to the 13th century Pueblo of Acoma, the oldest continuously inhabited settlement in North America.
 Here you can take tours of the Pueblo with knowledgeable local guides..